adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 We can fix that - using either command line overrides, or for clever folks, templating in JSON (we'll get to that shortly using Python).

 Let's modify our pipeline a little to remove the final filter, and write out the entire dataset with noise and ground points labelled.
-We'll also try another built-in ground segmentation method, the Progressive Morphological Filter: `filters.pmf`.
-Write this out as `rpas-ground-pmf.json`
+Write the next JSON block out as `rpas-ground-allthepoints.json`

 ```
 {
   "pipeline":[
     {
         "type":"readers.las",
         "filename":"APPF-farm-sample.laz"
     },
     {
         "type":"filters.assign",